adgaffney23/kickstarter-analysis/README.md

 ## Results

-- What are two conclusions you can draw about the Outcomes based on Launch Date?
+### The following conclusions can be drawn about outcomes based on launch date.

+1. Conclusion #1
+2. Conclusion #2

-- What can you conclude about the Outcomes based on Goals?
+### The following conclusions can be drawn about outcomes based on goals.

+1. Conclusion #1
+2. Conclusion #2

-- What are some limitations of this dataset?
+### The following limitations of this data set can be identified.

+1. Limitation #1
+2. Limitation #2

 - What are some other possible tables and/or graphs that we could create?